Boost Your Mental Health with the Daily Check-In Tool: Lessons from John Nash (A Beautiful Mind)

 “Around lunchtime, I pause and ask myself, ‘Am I on track?
 Do I need to adjust my approach?’” he explained.
 “It helps me avoid mental fatigue.
 It’s like hitting the refresh button for my brain before I waste energy going down the wrong path.”

-Why does it work?
+Why does this work?
 Because when your mind is cluttered, your energy leaks.
-But when you pause, assess, and adjust, you regain clarity and intention — before frustration drags you off course.
+But when you pause, assess, and adjust, you regain clarity and intention — before frustration pulls you off course.

 Our Turn: